 The rationale behind this joint program is to combine the academic MU experience as a pioneering problem-based school in Europe with the practical SCU experience as a pioneering community-based and problem-based school in the Eastern Mediterranean region.

 Goodbye...
-The fellows of the Fourteenth batch of the Joint Master of Health Professions Education (JMHPE) who graduated April 2018 in the main Conference Hall of the Suez Canal University Hospital.
+The fellows of the seventeen batch of the Joint Master of Health Professions Education (JMHPE) who graduated April 2022.

 Medical Education Department